 Submitted by Natasha

 The Carrick-a-Rede Rope Bridge is one of the most scenic and beautiful kid-friendly hikes in Ireland.
 Connected to the cliffs by a rope bridge across the Atlantic Ocean, Carrick-a-Rede Island is the final destination.
 Suspended almost 100 ft (30 m) above sea level.
 That said, I wouldn’t recommend this hike for those afraid of heights.
 The hike itself is 1.6 miles out and back, good for all skill levels.

 I would recommend baby wearing as the hiking trail can be steep, rocky and as mentioned high at parts.
 Once you get to the bridge itself you have to go up and down stairs to access the bridge.
 The bridge, itself, is very narrow and is not stroller-friendly.
 It is open all year round, aside from dangerous weather conditions.

 What makes this a great hike with a baby or toddler?
 The views are spectacular, the most breathtaking cliffs, ocean on both sides of the bridge and along the hike you will see some local animals.
 It really is unbelievable.
 You can spend the second half of your day at the Giants Causeway (as it’s only 7 miles down the road).
 This should definitely be on your list of must-sees while in Ireland with a baby or toddler.

 6. Plitvice Lakes in Croatia

 Submitted by Celine and Dan of Family Can Travel

 The Plitvice Lakes in Croatia is as impressive in person as all the pictures you’ve seen.
 The stunning waterfalls, pristine lakes and fun wooden boardwalks, make it a wonderful place to hike in Croatia with a baby or toddler.
 You don’t want to rush it here, so this is a great time to go at a slow pace and take it all in.

 Within Plitvice Lakes National Park you’ll find 12 upper lakes and 4 lower lakes, with many kid-friendly hiking trails and some boardwalks throughout.
 While we don’t recommend bringing a stroller to Plitvice Lakes, we have seen it done.
-You’ll enjoy it much more if you have a baby or toddler carrier, especially on a busy day.
+You’ll enjoy it much more if you have a baby carrier, especially on a busy day.